 - Provides practical solutions that can be applied to a teen’s daily life after they leave the program

 To find out more or schedule an evaluation or intake, call 877-921-4050.

-The Pathway Drug, Alcohol, and Substance Abuse Treatment and Rehab Centers serve patients from Arizona and California.
+The Pathway Drug, Alcohol, and Substance Abuse Treatment and Rehab Center serves patients from Arizona and California.

-The Gilbert, Arizona Drug, Alcohol, and Substance Abuse Treatment Center is easily accessible from Gilbert, Tempe, Chandler, Queen Creek, Mesa, Tucson, Flagstaff, and Scottsdale, Arizona.
+The Tempe Arizona, Drug, Alcohol, and Substance Abuse Treatment Center is easily accessible from all over Arizona including Gilbert, Chandler, Queen Creek, Mesa, Tucson, Flagstaff, Scottsdale, Phoenix, Glendale, Peoria, Surprise, North Phoenix, Cave Creek, and Carefree, Arizona.